 Students who are interested in the minor must submit an application essay describing their interest in the minor and any applicable prior course work or work experience.
 Applications must be submitted by the second week of the fall or spring semester.
-Students accepted into the program may begin in either the following fall or spring semester.
+Stu-